Where did Airsoft come from?

 Who can play Airsoft?

-Airsoft Skirmishing is great fun!
-No matter what age (over 13), gender or level of physical fitness you have, everyone can enjoy it.
-Like Paintball, Airsoft is primarily a team sport and players quickly learn that working together can win a game.
+Airsoft skirmishing is great fun!
+No matter what age (12 and over), gender or level of physical fitness you have, everyone can enjoy it.
+Like Paintball, Airsoft is primarily a team sport and players quickly learn that in order to win the game they must work together.

 Is it like Paintball or other Combat Sports?

-Some scenarios may seem familiar to those who have played Paintball or Laser games.
-However, the addition of real military tactics, full automatic/longer range weapons and amazing locations, add a new dimension to what you may have experienced before.
+Some scenarios may seem familiar to those who have played Paintball or Laser tag games.
+However, the addition of real military tactics, full automatic/longer-range weapons and amazing locations, add a new dimension to what you may have experienced before.
 Airsoft has many advantages over other combat sports;

-- Realism: Sites run realistic scenarios that will appeal to everyone who enjoy action movies or play combat based computer and console games.
-The range of weapons available is staggering and you can get everything from assault rifles, silenced pistols, shotguns, sniper rifles and even heavy machine guns if you want to lay down heavy covering fire.
+- Realism: Sites run realistic scenarios that will appeal to everyone who enjoys action movies or play combat-based computer and console games.
+The range of weapons available in airsoft is staggering and you can get everything from assault rifles, silenced pistols, shotguns, sniper rifles and even heavy machine guns if you want to lay down heavy covering fire.
 In short, you can play the character that you always wanted to.

-- Cost: Airsoft average cost is usually a lot cheaper than paint ball.
-This is mainly because the ammunition is a lot cheaper at £9.00 or bellow for 3,000 airsoft BB’s.
+- Cost: Airsoft average cost is usually a lot cheaper than paintball.
+This is mainly because the ammunition is a lot cheaper at roughly £9.00 for 3,000 airsoft BB’s.
 When you hire equipment you get lots of ammunition as part of your package.
-It’s down to the individual how much they use but usually 3,000 is plenty for one day!
+It’s down to the individual how much they use but usually, 3,000 is plenty for one day!

 How do you know when you are ‘HIT’?

 Unlike Paintball where players are marked when hit, Airsoft uses an honour system whereby you call yourself out when hit.
-Games normally have medic and regen rules which means you are never out of the game for a few minutes right up until the game ends, so no one sits out for the rest of the game when hit.
-Airsoft gamers are therefore very honest and friendly, with a strong worldwide community.
+Often hit players indicate they have been hit by shouting “Hit” and raising an arm or hand.
+Games normally have a medic and re-gen rules which means you are never out of the game for more than a few minutes right up until the game ends, so no one sits out for the rest of the game when hit.
+Airsoft players are therefore very honest and friendly, with a strong worldwide community.
 We have marshals that monitor the games and will promptly address any concerns players may have.
 Sportsmanship is the key!

 Is it safe?

 Your health & safety are EXTREMELY important to us.
-Our fully trained and professional staff provide a full safety brief at the start of the day and in game Marshals ensure safe operation throughout your day.
-Airsoft equipment like most things in life is perfectly safe provided you adhere by the rules and respect it.
+Our fully trained and professional staff provide a full safety brief at the start of the day and in-game Marshals ensure safe operation throughout your day.
+Airsoft equipment like most things in life is perfectly safe provided you adhere to the rules and respect it and other players.
 All players are fully insured and are required to READ and SIGN an insurance waiver.

 Now we’ve got your attention why not check out our sites and book yourself a game?